knxyzkn/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Proper Use of require, assert, and revert
 Used `require` to perform validations of input parameters in functions.
-Used '`assert` to validate situations that should never happen, especially after state changes.
+Used `assert` to validate situations that should never happen, especially after state changes.
 Used this towards the end of functions.

 ## Use Modifiers Only for Validation
 Used function modifiers to only perform validations of input parameters.